ral-facilities/datagateway-api/README.md

 The recommended development environment for this API has taken lots of inspiration from the [Hypermodern Python](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) guide found online.
-It is assumed the commands shown in this part of the README are executed in the root directory of this repo.
+It is assumed the commands shown in this part of the README are executed in the root directory of this repo once it has been cloned to your local machine.

 ### pyenv (Python Version Management)
 To start, install [pyenv](https://github.com/pyenv/pyenv).
 There is a Windows version of